Ben Thomson – Divisional Manager & Senior Energy Engineer

 Alelign graduated from University of Canterbury with a Doctor of Philosophy in Mechanical Engineering and has ample experience in scientific research and publication.
 He has also graduated with Masters in Thermal Engineering from overseas in 2007.
 Currently Alelign is an affiliate member of IPENZ.

 Alelign has worked with vegetable processing plants, meat processing plants, concrete curing plants, Christchurch Airport, sheep skin processing, and seed drying plants throughout New Zealand on a number of projects including system design, feasibility studies, energy auditing, and implementation of energy efficiency initiatives.

 Simon joined Enercon in 2016 and has been involved a both commercial and industrial energy audits, electricity tenders, energy management and data analysis.
-Simon has completed EMANZ training as a Commercial Building Energy Specialist (HVAC) and Energy & Carbon Manager Professional.
+Simon has completed EMANZ training as a Commercial Building Energy Specialist (HVAC) and is an EMANZ Accredited Energy & Carbon Manager Professional.

 As part of the team that designed and built the world's first fully-recyclable plastic car, Simon represented New Zealand at the 2017 Shell Eco-Marathon Asia; a competition focused on energy efficiency.
 Simon has experience with energy efficient design, having built an electric car that achieved 105 km/kWh.

 Simon has a Bachelor of Engineering with Honours (Mechanical) from the University of Canterbury.